mjatti/pepinho/README.md

 ### Collaboration

-I welcome anyone battling daily with the horrors of using Peppi to participate in this project!
+I welcome anyone battling daily with the horrors of using Peppi to participate in this project.